 At the end of the day, installing a solar system on your roof is all about gaining independence from your utility company.
 We all want to keep our hard-earned money instead of constantly paying off electricity bills, after all.

-So, today, let’s talk about how to make money from solar panels because, honestly, I’m tired of these greedy energy providers – and I know you are, too.
+So, today, let’s talk about how to make money from solar panel systems because, honestly, I’m tired of these greedy energy providers—and I know you are, too.

 How to make money with solar panels